 That kind of project client needs major assistance from the delivery team and may even be difficult to redirect at times.
 Expectations will have to be reset and that may not be easy.
 Have you ever had a client like this?
 One who insists they have the proper perspective when really they may not?
 Did you comply even though you knew it probably wasn’t the right move?
 Did you confront them … redirect them toward the right path?
 Did you frustrate the customer or were they understanding?

 Customers often don’t really like to be told they are wrong, or way off base, or haven’t thought things through very well.
-But PM work can sometimes be dirty work and it’s our job as project manager to also manage the customer.
+But PM work can sometimes be dirty work and it’s our job as the project managers to also manage the customer.
 Do the hard stuff.
 Reset expectations.
 Correct wrongful thinking.
 And to flat out tell the customer they are wrong.
 But how?
 Doing so may kill the project.
 It may reset the budget to something the client can’t afford.
 It may reset the project to a timeframe – with delays now built in to rework the requirements – that simply won’t work at all for the customer’s needs.
 What then?

-While all those questions are valid, real world concerns, my collective answer to each one is….”Who cares?”
+While all those questions are valid, real-world concerns, my collective answer to each one is….”Who cares?”
 You have to do what’s best for the project, and the customer …even if they don’t think that’s what’s best.
 Even if pushing for the best means the customer gets frustrated and may start to decide to go another way, because doing the wrong thing for project clients is just that – the wrong thing.
 Here are four key steps that the project manager should take to avoid these situations or to handle them should they actually arise…

 I feel it’s always best to start with an understanding of how the need came about.
 Was it an awareness that arose?
-Did they meet with end users to discuss real needs?
+Did they meet with end-users to discuss real needs?
 Who did they meet with (important because you’ll likely need to meet with those same individuals again plus others)?
 And what information did they gather about the need?
 Or was the proposed project something that was handed down as a new initiative by their senior management?

 Now that you’ve covered how the information was gathered and the project was basically initiated, you can discuss, in detail with the client, what their perception of the project and the need is.
 This is where you find out how much detail they have in the requirements, what their understanding of the full need is, and you ask some tough questions to dig deeper to see if they’re asking you to fill the true need or attack just a symptom of the real need.